 - UV-B – 315–280 – this medium-wave absorbs the ozone layer.

 - UV-C – 280–100 – although it is the lowest, it is the most effective.
-The shortwave has a powerful UV, suitable for anti-germicidal use.
+The shortwave is powerful but suitable for anti-germicidal use.
 Shortwave UV radiation (UVC, 200-280nm) has a high germicidal capacity, effectively killing bacteria and other microorganisms.
 This effect is crucial when disinfecting the pool water, providing clean water without the need to use potentially aggressive chemicals for bathers.

 Here Come the UV Lights